kaileeko/micro-arcade/README.md

 * Start moving beyond simply writing code to designing programs
 * Have fun!

 * **NOTE!!!**: This project will be limited to the first 65 teams to request this project.
-Your team MUST submit a request using the [Arduino Team Sign-Up form](https://goo.gl/forms/R1QlbHotxJEI98k92) by 11:59 pm on March 25th. **Only one sign up per team**.
+Your team MUST submit a request using the [Arduino Team Sign-Up form](https://goo.gl/forms/R1QlbHotxJEI98k92) by 11:59 pm on November 18th. **Only one sign up per team**.
 Also note that, should the limit of 65 teams be reached before this time, the sign up form will close and your team will not be able to select this project.
 More details are found in the [Proposal](#proposal) section of this document.

+Your team will be provided all of the hardware to complete the project.

 Here's a picture of what your final product might look like: